Tax audit for businesses

-While learning about how to prepare for a tax audit you should first give all the basic financial information to the auditor.
+To prepare for a tax audit you should first give all the basic financial information to the auditor.
 The auditors usually request for an income statement, balance sheet and trial balance of your business.
-Therefore, it is important to have these three reports in place and at all times.
+Therefore, it is important to have these three reports in place at all times.
 In dealing with a tax audit, it is better to hire a primary corporate tax accountant.

 Discuss the queries with your auditor to ensure that your accounting team shares the same understanding of the query.
 The scope, times, and resources would be required to devote to comply.